OneSignal

 ah_autorenew | Subscription auto-renew state.
 "1" or "0" |

-ah_billing_issue | Whether subscription has billing issue.
+ah_billing_issue | Whether the subscription has a billing issue.
 "1" or "0" |

 ah_product | Product ID of the subscription |